Oil Price Forecast

 Price Volatility Ahead of Summer Driving Season

 The volatility of oil prices and gasoline prices of late show big actors are manipulating the market for some politic or public relations purpose.
-But this up and down manipulation during a massive choking of needed crude oil supply could end up badly for consumers and businesses.
+Gas at the pumps has increased.

 Certainly oil companies listed on the S&P, TSX, and Dow Jones are enjoying the windfall from $110+ barrel of oil price.
 Europe on the other hand is beginning to suffer.
 Transportation costs (see gasoline price forecast), food costs, heating costs, alone a signal that it may happen in North America and Asia too.